On-the-Job Training to Reinforce Learning

-We know that training “by itself” will not drive tangible change or lasting business results.
+We know that training “by itself” will not drive tangible behavior change or lasting business results.
 Be sure you plan to train to the right competencies, provide meaningful opportunities for learning, and measure accountability for execution.

-To learn more about how to improve your training outcomes, download the Top 10 Training Best Practices not to Miss
+To learn more about how to improve your training outcomes, download the Top 10 Training Best Practices Not to Miss